MicrosoftDocs/power-automate-docs/articles/data-operations.md

 Use **Data Operations - Create HTML table** to change a JSON array input into an HTML table.
 Optionally, you can keep the headers visible in the HTML output.

-To do this, follow the steps in the [create csv table section](data-operations.md/#use-the-create-csv-table-action) for a detailed example.
+To do this, follow the steps in the [create csv table section](#use-the-create-csv-table-action) for a detailed example.
 Be sure to use the **Data Operations - Create HTML table** action, instead of the **Data Operations - Create CSV table** action.

+>[AZURE.TIP]If you plan to send the HTML table via email, remember to select "IsHtml" in the email action.